7 Lessons I Learnt During My 6-Week Backpacking Trip in Korea

 It started out as a simple trip.
 I wanted a solo (for the most part) backpacking trip: bare bones, no frills, just me and the sense of wonder that comes with being somewhere completely different.
 Not the kind of trip immortalised in novels and movies, some coming-of-age journey of self-discovery.

 No, I just wanted to be somewhere else for a while.
 In this case, “a while” became “six weeks”, and “somewhere else” became “Korea”.
-I learned a lot over those six weeks, and here are six of those lessons.
+I learned a lot over those six weeks, and here are seven of those lessons.

 1. People are kinder than you think they are